Marty Byrde: Season 1

 Before arriving in the Ozarks, Marty learns Wendy is cheating on him.
 This strains the Byrde family's transition from Chicago.
-After arriving in the Ozarks, Marty searches for local businesses to purchase he can use to launder the cartel's money.
+After arriving in the Ozarks, Marty searches for local businesses to purchase that he can use to launder the cartel's money.
 He eventually purchases the Blue Cat Lodge, a boating resort run by Rachel Garrison, and the Lickety Splitz, a local strip club owned by Bobby Dean.
 Unbeknownst to Marty, the strip club is also a money-laundering racket for the local heroin-dealing Snell family, led by Darlene and Jacob Snell.

 Throughout the season, Marty and his family encounter many obstacles in their money laundering scheme.
 Their cash is initially stolen by Ruth Langmore, a young woman belonging to a family of local criminals, but Marty negotiates it back from the Langmores and hires Ruth as a dishwasher at the Blue Cat, going on to enlist her aid in his money laundering schemes and developing a close, familial bond with her as a result.
 Marty's activities draw the attention of FBI agent Roy Petty, who has tailed him from Chicago and is working undercover in the Ozarks.
 Furthermore, the Snells, who use pastor Mason Young's waterfront boating church congregation as a heroin distribution racket, murder the pastor's pregnant wife after Marty and Wendy feign interest in building an actual church for him.
 The Snells leave the baby on Mason's doorstep, rendering him a single father.
 Rachel steals a significant amount of money from the Byrde family and disappears.
 Ruth murders her uncles Russ and Boyd when they try to kill Marty for his money.

 When Del's lieutenant Garcia realizes little progress is being made, he begins spying on Wendy and the children and catches them in their home as they prepare to flee the Ozarks with identities Marty had arranged for them.
 However, Buddy, a terminally ill tenant living in the Byrdes' lakefront home, kills Garcia, and he and Marty dispose of the body at a funeral home Wendy had procured for the Byrdes' laundering.
 Del arrives in the Ozarks looking for Garcia tortures Marty in an attempt to locate his whereabouts.
 Concocting another plan, Marty tells Del that he will work with the Snells to build a riverboat casino to launder the rest of the money.
 Del and Marty meet with the Snells and finalize the deal, but Darlene shoots Del in the head with a shotgun after he calls them "rednecks".
 Marty is forced to continue with the casino plan.
 Wendy and the children decide to stay with Marty rather than flee.